Roadmaps

 Since fairness calculations based on game simulations have been improved, I can now see which game modes are fairer than others.
 At the moment the results are only based on game modes people have actually tried though.
 To improve the situation I plan to do a few things.
 First is to run the simulation more for modes that look promising - simulations with a few runs are unlikely to be accurate.
 More interesting is to take the promising modes and mutate them - change one of the properties slightly - and then simulate that.
 This essentially becomes a simple genetic algorithm for finding fairer games.

 The first results of this have been mixed.
 After playing with it for a while I’ve decided a more restricted search would be more interesting.
 Finding the best possible game modes out of all possible variations is quite daunting.
-Finding the best game mode that is “reasonably similar” to a specific one might be more more useful.
+Finding the best game mode that is “reasonably similar” to a specific one might be more useful.

 Future